Azure/azure-event-hubs-for-kafka/quickstart/dotnet/README.md

 This quickstart will show how to create and connect to an Event Hubs Kafka endpoint using an example producer and consumer written in C# using .NET Core 2.0.
 Azure Event Hubs for Apache Kafka Ecosystems supports [Apache Kafka version 1.0](https://kafka.apache.org/10/documentation.html) and later.

+This sample is based on [Confluent's Apache Kafka .NET client](https://github.com/confluentinc/confluent-kafka-dotnet), modified for use with Event Hubs for Kafka.

 ## Prerequisites

 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?ref=microsoft.com&utm_source=microsoft.com&utm_medium=docs&utm_campaign=visualstudio) before you begin.